M66B/FairEmail/docs/FAQ-ka-rGE.md

 * The attachment size limit for Yahoo [is 25 MB](https://help.yahoo.com/kb/SLN5673.html)
 * *554 5.7.1 Service unavailable; Client host xxx.xxx.xxx.xxx blocked*, please [see here](https://docs.gandi.net/en/gandimail/faq/error_types/554_5_7_1_service_unavailable.html)
 * *501 Syntax error - line too long* is often caused by using a long Autocrypt header
-* *503 5.5.0 Mottagare som redan angivits* innebär oftast att en adress används både som TO och CC-adress
+* *503 5.5.0 Recipient already specified* mostly means that an address is being used both as TO and CC address
 * *554 5.7.1 ... not permitted to relay* means that the email server does not recognize the username/email address.
 Please double check the host name and username/email address in the identity settings.

 **Gmail errors**